 - Sharp tip allows easy access to hard to reach areas

 - The iron is designed to prevent leakage with the anti-drip feature but according to some customer reviews, there have been signs of leakage.

 7. Oliso Pro TG 1600 Smart Iron with iTouch Technology

 The Oliso Pro TG 1600 is a smart iron alright but what exactly do we mean by ‘smart’?
 You wouldn’t have guessed.

 This iron is equipped with a very unique technology known as the iTouch Technology.
 What it does is it allows the iron to lower itself when you touch the handle of the iron, with the scorch guards or the feet collapsing completely to lay the iron flat on your fabric.

 Simply put, by touching the handle you activate the iTouch Technology that enables the feet to go inside the tool resulting in a leveled soleplate that’s ready to glide over your fabrics.
 Stop ironing and the guards come out and lift the iron off the fabric to prevent burns.

 You no longer have to make your iron stand in a vertical position every time you need to adjust your fabric or pause ironing.

-The soleplate comes with a thick chromium finish that further prevents damage to materials, allowing smooth gliding and effortless pressing.
+The soleplate comes with a thick chromium finish that further prevents damage to materials and effortless pressing.